yeun/open-color/README.md

 **Note**

-* All the color is tested on deuteranopia and protanopia mode.
-The process will soon be published in the article.
 * The colors are subject to change in the future.
 Thus, using an Open color as a main identity color is not recommended.

 ## Available colors